powwow-capstone/spacemonitor/README.md

 3. Push your changes.
 `git push origin <branch>`

-4. Return to the root directory.
+4. Return to the project root directory.
 Note that the frontend directory shows "(new commits)" instead of "(modified)" now
 ```
 $ cd ..
 $ git status